SAP-samples/xsa-cap-migration/examples/ManualMigration.md

   #### 6.2: Migration of the UI layer:
   We can reuse the same code for the UI layer.
 Just modify the OData routes and REST endpoints to point to the exposed CAP application services and endpoints.
 Once all the changes are made, Build and deploy the CAP application to the Hana Cloud container.
 Eg: [service.js](https://github.com/SAP-samples/xsa-cap-migration/blob/main/hana-shine-cap/srv/service.js)

+## License
+Copyright (c) 2023 SAP SE or an SAP affiliate company.
+All rights reserved.